project-iva/overview/README.md

 # IVA

+Event-driven (to be) virtual assistant and smart home management system.
+The intention is to help with planning/time management, automate routines, aggregating data from multiple sources and provide insides.

 ## Components

 * [Iva](https://github.com/project-iva/iva) is the core component, which orchestrates all the other components.
-It handles incoming events and performs relevant actions or schedules relevant (timed) events.
+It acts as event manager, handling incoming events and performing relevant actions or scheduling relevant (timed) events.

   For example: